Access To Medicine Foundation

 • Building consensus on where companies can and should act to improve access to medicine

-Every two years, we translate the stakeholder consensus into clear metrics for measuring company behaviour, which we publish in our methodology reports.
+We engage our network of influential stakeholders in developing clear metrics for measuring company behaviour, which we publish in our methodology reports.

 • Benchmarking companies and stimulating competition by identifying top performers